MatijaT/GR-VFM/README.md

-# Riemannian Variational Flow Matching — notes on toy examples (stub)
+# Riemannian Gaussian Variational Flow Matching — notes on toy examples (stub)

 **Status.** This repository is a small stub, not a full reproduction of the paper.
 It contains simple Euclidean and spherical toy examples implementing variants of Flow Matching, Riemannian Flow Matching (RFM), and an RG-VFM-style model.